 There are plenty of cool technologies available to collect and examine data.
 Both web and desktop applications have provided some really great interfaces to fall in love with data mining, and with the rise in popularity, we have noticed an increased number of infographics created over the past few years.

 Today we’ll be looking into some really cool and popular online resources for data visualization.
-You can see all kinds of data like human population, world condition and even human emotion presented via the visualization.
-While some of the visualization might be experimental, all of them have one similarity: they help you understand the data better, and this is exactly what visualization is for.
+You can see all kinds of data like human population, world conditions, and even human emotion presented via the visualization.
+While some of the visualizations might be experimental, all of them have one similarity: they help you understand the data better, and this is exactly what visualization is for.

 If you’ve designed your own infographic or visualization tool we’d love to check it out.
 In addition to the examples highlighted please offer your ideas or thoughts in the discussion area below!